hunter-koppen/MimeTypeChecker/README.md

 ## Mime Type Checker

-The **File Upload JS Action** module contains a single Java action that takes a file and will return the Mime Type of the provided file.
+The **Mime Type Checker** module contains a single Java action that takes a file and will return the Mime Type of the provided file.

 ## Jar Dependencies